IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 <img src="../../../images/ngb-accordion.png" width="100%">

-Finally, we inserted an igx `icon button` in the top right corner, that changes the color palette for the whole app:
+Finally, we inserted an Ignite UI for Angular `icon button` in the top right corner, that changes the theme of the whole app:

 <img src="../../../images/dark-variant.png" width="100%">